MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-8/README.md

 - Forecast Top 10 Suburbs with Highest Projected Growth
 - Calculate the Most Liveable and Affordable Suburbs

+## Summary of the Project

+Running the pipeline requires following a lot of steps as outlined below.
+To understand For a summary of our approach and key findings of the project, please read and run our notebook `Summary_Notebook`.
+This gives a high level summary of the pipeline along with limitations and assumptions made at every stage.

 ## Datasets:

 Tourism Data: